Lisa Guerrero: Author

 Guerrero wrote a memoir titled Warrior: My Path to Being Brave which was published by Hachette Books in January 2023.

 Guerrero previously wrote the book, Jewelry For Your Table, a how-to crafts treatise on table setting, published in 2016.

 She has occasionally written a blog for the Los Angeles Times sports section and HuffPost.

+Personal life

+Guerrero was married to Scott Erickson from 2004 through 2019.
+In her 2023 book, Warrior, Guerrero revealed that an unplanned pregnancy early in her relationship with Erickson ended in a miscarriage, suffered while she was on the sideline reporting for Monday Night Football.